core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 **SIDs as keys**

-Keys implemented using SIDs MUST be encoded using a CBOR unsigned integer (major type 0) and set to the delta value of the associated SID.
-Delta values are computed as follows:
+Keys implemented using SIDs MUST be encoded using a CBOR unsigned integer (major type 0) or CBOR signed integer (major type 1), depending on the actual value.
+Keys are set to the delta of the associated SID, delta values are computed as follows:

 *	The delta value is equal to the SID of the current schema node minus the SID of the parent schema node.
 When no parent exists in the context of use of this container, the delta is set to the SID of the current schema node (a parent with SID equal to zero is assumed).